$289,318Average Value$212Average Price per Sq Ft2Homes For Sale

 1/2

 Zuni Elementary School, located one block east of the neighborhood on Claremont Avenue, receives a B-minus grade from Niche.
-The closest public middle school is McKinley Middle, which earns a C. The neighborhood is zoned for Del Norte High, which scores a B. Nearby private options include the Evangel Christian Academy, also a B, and the Albuquerque Academy, rated A-plus.
+McKinley Middle School earns a C. Del Norte High scores a B and offers a variety of AP courses and career and technical education pathways.
+Nearby private options include the Evangel Christian Academy, which scores a B and serves students from kindergarten through grade 12, and the Albuquerque Academy, rated A-plus and ranked by Niche as the state's No. 1 best high school for STEM.

 Educational opportunities abound at McKinley Middle School.